mimoduo/mimogear/docs/gulp/README.md

 #Using Gulp in Mimogear

-Mimogear uses gulp, a popular task runner, in order to get the job done.
-All the work for compiling stylesheets, compiling markup, concatenating and minifying javascript, creating a sprite, optimizing images, and watching assets has already been taken care of for you.
+Mimogear uses gulp, a popular task runner.
+All the work for compiling stylesheets, compiling markup, concatenating and minifying javascript, creating a sprite, optimizing images, and watching assets has already been setup for you.

-##Recommended Workflow
+##Running Gulp

 Once you're all [setup](https://github.com/mimoduo/Mimogear/tree/master/docs), there is the `gulp` command to get you started.
 This command will compile all files into the /dist/ folder, open a new browser window with your site, and begin watching the files within the /src/ folder.
 In other words, the ultimate static site generator command.

 ```sh
 gulp
 ```

+##Specific Gulp Commands

 Sometimes you may want to build only a particular set of files or watch without building.
 In that case, there are several commands you can run.